2025 CONFERENCE SCHEDULE

 3:30 – 4:45 pm | MAGNIFICENT MAPS: HOW SPATIAL DATA AND TECHNOLOGY ARE TRANSFORMING FOREST CONSERVATION

-Spatial data and innovative technologies to access and use offer increasingly important roles in informing sustainable forest management and advancing conservation outcomes.
+Spatial data and innovative technologies to access and use them offer increasingly important roles in informing sustainable forest management and advancing conservation outcomes.
 This session will explore multiple spatial datasets relevant to North American forests, highlighting how these tools can be used for forest management, conservation stewardship, and ecosystem resilience across scales.

 Moderator